HaroldMitts/PSAutoDeploy/README.md

 * `Walkthrough-Deploy.bat` - batch file used to detect PC firmware type (UEFI or BIOS) and accept image file name to use for image deployment

 ### Device Driver Repository
 Copy INF device drivers to the distribution share into sub-folders named after the BIOS values as determined by WMIC.
-The folder should contain a folder for each device driver, separated into sub-folders based on the device name.
-To determine the required folder names where you will save the drivers, see this page for details and examples; https://github.com/HaroldMitts/PSAutoDeploy/wiki/Get-WMI-values
+The folder should contain a folder for each device driver, separated into sub-folders based on the device names.

+> ** Note**: DISM /Export-drivers command will automatically name the sub-folders for each driver when extracting them, so you only need to create the Manufacturer, Model, and OS architecture folders.

 32-bit Driver Example;